The Happenings on Shaw Hill

 “What is?”

-“Well, the opportunity to go into the house and thoroughly check the basement.”
+“The opportunity to go into the house and thoroughly check the basement.”

 My heart hammered in my chest.
 I was torn.
 The one thing I didn’t want to do was to go back into that house.
 But, on the other hand, the one thing I needed to do was to go back into that house to find my wife and daughter.